acend/argocd-basics-training/content/en/setup/_index.md

     weight: 1
 ---

-When not using the preinstalled Web IDE provided by your Trainer, it's also possible to use your local computer.
+When not using the preinstalled Web IDE provided by your trainer, it's also possible to use your own computer.
+If you're using the provided setup, you can skip this section.

 ## Local Environment Requirements

-In this Training its required to have the following tools locally installed on your computer:
+In this training it is required to have the following tools installed on your computer:

 * git
 * git bash on Windows